Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.
+- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.

-- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per game.
+- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per contest.

-- Giving up 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- Looking at 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.

 Nikola Jokic vs. the Heat